sky-uk/cqlmigrate/README.md

 Each lock will be deleted by Cql Migrate once the migration is complete.

+## Supported Cassandra versions

+This project has been tested against the following versions:
+* 2.1.7
+* DSE 4.7.3 (2.1.8)
+* 2.2.2
+* 2.2.3

 ## Caveats

 Cassandra is an eventually consistent, AP database, and so applying schema updates are not as simple